LokmaneKrizou/Green-House-via-phone/README.md

    -Heater

-   The Arduino code and android app are shown bellow for the Android app its the terial version so it may have some mistakes , there will be an upgrade as soon as possible for the final version
+   The Arduino code and android app are shown above. for the Android app its the terial version so it may have some mistakes , there will be an upgrade as soon as possible for the final version

   Stay tuned.